alinerp90/alinerp90/README.md

 ⚡ Fun fact:
 I am from Brazil, but I already lived in 3 Countries: Brazil and Ireland for 8 months and then I moved to England - UK, in 2020.
 I Graduated in Occupational Therapy, but I always loved tech.
-This year, I finally took courage and started my career transitioning.
+This year, I finally took courage and started transitioning my career.